syl20bnr/spacemacs-elpa-mirror/gnu/arbitools-readme.txt

 - Print standings - Native

 - Do pairings - with bbpPairings.exe.
-In order for this to work, remember to add a XXR field in the file with the number of rounds of the tournament.
+In order for this to work, remember to add XXR and XXCfields in the file with the number of rounds of the tournament.

 TODO:
 ---------------------------------

+- Write the add players function in ELISP.

 - Automatically purge all players who didn't play any games.